Simonlee711/Simonlee711.github.io/_pages/projects.md

     btn_class: "btn--secondar"
 feature_row_left2:
   - image_path: /images/brain.png
-    title: "Processing Faces - Brain Activity Modeling"
+    title: "Nerual Signals Processing Projects"
-    excerpt: "Have you ever wondered what the brain is doing when processing visual stimuli such as faces?
-Well in the field of computational neuroscience there have long been models that can model the brain activity when we are presented with visual stimuli.
-Tap to read more"
+    excerpt: "The brain has long been an interest for many scientists due to its complex yet fascinating mechanisms.
+In addition with the recent advances of software capabilities, we can use tools to process brain activity and make sense of understanding structural and functional reads from brain data.
+Click here to read more on several neural signals processing projects"
     url: "https://simonlee711.github.io/projects/brain/"
     btn_label: "Read More"
     btn_class: "btn--secondar"